lucafoscili/lf-widgets/packages/core/src/components/lf-canvas/readme.md

 This method adjusts both the main board canvas and preview canvas (if cursor preview is enabled) to match the current container's height and width obtained via getBoundingClientRect().

+It also calculates the boxing type (letterbox/pillarbox) to correctly map pointer coordinates to image coordinates when the image aspect ratio differs from the container.

 #### Returns

 Type: `Promise<void>`